 Sample Personal Development Plan

-This is a sample personal development plan, remember that your Personal Development Plan is an active document; therefore these short, medium and long term objectives are amendable and should be reviewed on a regular basis to make sure that they are still appropriate.
+Remember that your Personal Development Plan is an active document.
+Therefore your short, medium and long term objectives are amendable and should be reviewed on a regular basis to make sure that they are still appropriate.